wzhorton/PolyaGammaHybridSamplers.jl/README.md

 # Previous Code Implementations

 The authors of [Polson et al. (2013)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001) published the [BayesLogit](https://cran.r-project.org/web/packages/BayesLogit/index.html) R package with C++ code implementing the Devroye sampling method, later expanding it to include the techniques presented in [Windle et al. (2014)](https://arxiv.org/abs/1405.0506).
 The source code is available at the [BayesLogit GitHub site](https://github.com/jwindle/BayesLogit).
-However, it is important to note that, as of version 2.1, inline comments for the main sampling function, `rpg_hybrid`, state that the *alternative technique* code needs further review and/or development ([source](https://github.com/jwindle/BayesLogit/blob/master/src/polyagamma_wrapper.cpp), lines 138-141) and instead the *naive gamma mixture* is used for small, non-integer $b$ values.
+However, it is important to note that, as of version 2.1, inline comments for the main sampling function, `rpg_hybrid`, state that the *alternative technique* code needs further review and/or development ([source](https://github.com/jwindle/BayesLogit/blob/master/src/polyagamma_wrapper.cpp), lines 138-141) and instead the *naive gamma mixture* is used for small, non-integer $b$ values combined with the *Devroye method* for integer $b>1$.

 Interest in the Pólya-Gamma distribution within the Julia community appears first in a [GitHub issues thread](https://github.com/JuliaStats/Distributions.jl/issues/685) started by a user called `currymj` under the main [Distributions.jl](https://github.com/JuliaStats/Distributions.jl/) repository.
 Ultimately, `currymj` developed a separate package called [PolyaGammaDistribution.jl](https://github.com/currymj/PolyaGammaDistribution.jl) that was essentially a direct translation of the [BayesLogit](https://cran.r-project.org/web/packages/BayesLogit/index.html) *Devroye method* code for integer $b$ parameters.